Emerson Enhancement Fund (EEF)

 Incomplete applications will not be considered.

 The EEF Fund Committee will review qualified requests.
-EEF Committee members include: Director of Diversity Education and Human Relations, Associate Dean of Students, Associate Vice President of Enrollment and Student Financial Services, Director of Annual Giving, and the Senior Advisor to Academic Affairs for Undergraduate Education.
+EEF Committee members include: Director of Diversity and Inclusive Excellence, Interim Assistant Dean of Campus Life, Director of Financial Aid, Director of Major Giving, and the Senior Advisor to Academic Affairs for Undergraduate Education.

 Some or all of your award may be subject to taxation in accordance with federal, state and other regulations.
 For general guidance, you may refer to federal regulations included in IRS Publication 970, available at: